krgn/developing-fsharp-on-nixos/src/01_introductions.md

 > - this talk is meant as an introduction to developing F# on NixOS
 > - I am not a Nix(OS) or F\# expert or .NET veteran (yet)
-> - sharing my personal experience and impressions
+> - sharing my personal experience and impressions while getting some work done
 > - approaches taken have a few rough edges, so please help me improve it!
 > - it is my first experience of this kind, so please do criticize me (gently)